MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 assigned an earlier timestamp.

-In order to achieve Strict Serializability in the general case, Materialize must always select a timestamp greater than all previously selected timestamps.
-This will ensure that if an operation happens later in real time, then it will be assigned a later timestamp.
-Consecutive reads can all be assigned an equal timestamp as long as there’s no writes in between them.
-This is made somewhat easier by the fact that all timestamp selection happens on a single thread so no coordination is needed.
+In order to achieve Strict Serializability in the general case, Materialize must always select a timestamp greater than or equal to all previously selected timestamps.
+This will ensure that if an operation happens later in real time, then it will be assigned an equal or later timestamp.
+Consecutive reads can (but don't have to) all be assigned an equal timestamp as long as there’s no writes in between them.
+Consecutive writes can (but don't have to) all be assigned an equal timestamp as long as there's no reads in between them.
+This can be accomplished by the fact that all timestamp selection happens on a single thread so no coordination is needed.
 One implementation for this is to consult the global timestamp for all reads, not just ones involving user tables.

 If we use the global timestamp for all reads, then the global timestamp will have to advance in the following cases: